engl-4814/demos/typography-scheme/README.md

 By focusing on typography and colors, you can use the built-in, default responsive features of block and inline behavior to create a really spiffy website.

 1. See https://randoma11y.com for cool and accessible (high contrast ratios) color combos.
-2. Pick 2-3 fonts to use: serif for headings; sans-serif for copy content.
+    * Define keyword variables for these fundamental colors on the `:root` element.
-3. Use simple spacing and line-height rules to start with
+2. Use simple spacing and line-height rules to start with.
-4. Define those general font-family and font-size rules.
+3. Define those general font-family and font-size rules.
+    * Sizing: Typically use `rem` or `em` values
+    * Families: Pick 2-3 fonts to use: serif for headings; sans-serif for copy content
+4. Be sure to use comments for documentation

 ## [Internetingishard.com](https://www.internetingishard.com/html-and-css/web-typography/) (by Oliver James)